 Agents are encouraged and held accountable through their teammates, significant others and continuously rolling footage of their operations.
 “We’ve always got hidden cameras.
-We’ve got eyes on us all the time,” Ben shared.
+We’ve got eyes on us all the time,” Bruce shared.

-It can even be as deep as speaking to their neighbors and going way back and finding their high school classmates… it can get pretty intense,” Ben shared.
+It can even be as deep as speaking to their neighbors and going way back and finding their high school classmates… it can get pretty intense,” Bruce shared.

 You can send rescue

 Join an army of freedom fighters standing up against the injustice of child exploitation.

 Over the last three years, 81.8% of every dollar we spent was used for programs that benefit the children we defend.